-There are a lot of things we need to do to recover.
-Mainly, we need to learn our innate worth and heal the deep wounds that cause us to seek soothing through our disorder behaviors.
-But it’s impossible to separate eating disorder behavior from diet culture, which reinforces our sense of worthlessness and tells us we can be a better person if we restrict food and follow the rules.
-Recovering from an eating disorder requires waking up to diet culture and seeing it for the evil liar that it is.
+It’s impossible to separate eating disorder behavior from diet culture.
+Diet culture reinforces our sense of worthlessness.
+It tells us we can be a better person if we restrict food and follow food rules.
+Recovering from an eating disorder requires waking up to diet culture.
+We must see it for the evil liar that it is.

 At any given time, about one-third of Americans are on a diet.
-And yet, the adult obesity rate, at 39.8 percent, continues to rise.
-We can say without a doubt that diet culture has absolutely not lowered our body weights, and some even attribute diet culture to our weight gain.
-Many attribute diet culture as an underlying factor in our eating disorders and a serious barrier to eating disorder recovery.
+Despite its promises, diet culture has absolutely not lowered our body weights.
+In fact, it likely contributes to weight gain.
+Diet culture is linked to eating disorder development.
+It is also a serious barrier to eating disorder recovery.

 Diet culture absolutely surrounds us.
 It is impossible to live in our society and not be immersed in diet culture.
-It is perpetrated on billboards, television, and social media, but it is also promoted in doctor’s offices, classrooms, places of worship, playing fields, workplaces, and, worst of all, in people’s homes.
+It is perpetrated on billboards, television, and social media.
+We are not free of diet culture anywhere.
+It’s in doctor’s offices, classrooms, places of worship, playing fields, workplaces, and, worst of all, in people’s homes.
 Surveys of higher-weight adults find that their worst experiences of discrimination come from their own families.

 Here are is a definition of diet culture: